Taitava/obsidian-shellcommands-documentation/Output handling/Output channel - Open a file.md

 You can use spaces between parts to produce more human-readable output in case you need to inspect your shell commands' output manually.
 E.g. `MyNote.md: 1 : 1 : new-pane` works the same way as `MyNote.md:1:1:new-pane`.

+## Restricted support for line-breaks
+At the moment, line-breaks are not supported in the output.
+This is to predict future-coming support for opening multiple files at once, at which point support for line-breaks will be added (each line will contain one file definition in the future).
+For now, if your output text is split with line-breaks, an error message will indicate you that using line-breaks is not yet supported. ( #TODO: Remove this information when multi-file support is implemented.)

+However, the output can **start** and/or **end** with line-breaks already now, as those are stripped away from the beginning and end of the output content.
+This is to alleviate practical situations where e.g. `echo` command emits a trailing line-break.

 ## Absolute paths on Windows
 As Windows uses the colon `:` in absolute file paths (e.g. `C:\...`), and colon is also used by this output channel to separate different parts of output from each other, the output channel tries to be clever to notice when a colon `:` is used as a file path component and when as a part delimiter.
 - E.g. `C:\path\to\Obsidian\vault\MyNote.md:new-pane` is correctly interpreted so that `C` and `\path\to\Obsidian\vault\MyNote.md` combined together do form an **absolute path**, and so they should be considered as a single part rather than two parts.